jestjs/jest/docs/JestObjectAPI.md

 Returns the `jest` object for chaining.

-_Note: this feature depends on babel-jest to transpile implicit promises created using the [`async-await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)._
+_Note: when using this feature the `compileAsyncToGenerator` jest option should be set to `true`.
+Otherwise, implicit promises created using the [`async-await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) will not be mocked._

 ### `jest.useFakeTimers()`